-The first thing you think of when purchasing a software is that, whether this will work on my device or the program will just crash.
-Consider taking a program that offers additional benefits like online tutorial, guides, phone support, customer services and other essential support resources.
+The first thing you think of when purchasing software is that, whether this will work on my device or the program will just crash.
+Consider taking a program that offers additional benefits like an online tutorials, guides, phone support, customer services and other essential support resources.

 5. Easy Sharing